Free school meals

 Children in reception, year 1 and year 2 automatically get free school meals.
 This is called Universal infant free school meals (UIFSM).
 You don't need to apply for UIFSM, just let your child’s school know.

-Children in year 3 or older
+Children in year 3 and above

 Your child may be eligible for free school meals if you are receiving any of the following: